Roth IRA vs. 401(k): A Guide for Anyone Who Wants to Retire Someday

 Unlike a Roth IRA, a traditional 401(k) is tax-deferred.
 That means you invest part of your paycheck before you’ve paid taxes on it and then pay taxes when you withdraw money in retirement.

 A growing number of companies are now offering a Roth 401(k) option, which shares most of the same rules as a traditional 401(k) but is funded like a Roth IRA, with money that’s already been taxed.
+However, any employer match will be made on a pre-tax basis, and you’ll still owe taxes on that money when you withdraw it.

 What makes a 401(k) — either kind — especially attractive is that many employers will match your contributions — in whole or in part — up to a certain percentage of your earnings.